Kalrfou/GCtx-UNet/README.md

-# GCxt-UNet: Efficient Deep Network for Medical Image Segmentation
+# GCtx-UNet: Efficient Deep Network for Medical Image Segmentation

 #### GCtx-UNet is a U-shaped network architecture that incorporates the Global Context Vision Transformer (GC-ViT) to enhance medical image segmentation by effectively capturing both global and local features.
 Feel free to check out our preprint on [arXiv](https://arxiv.org/pdf/2406.05891). &#8291;
 ## Pre-trained model: